jakob-fritz/Github2Gitlab_dummy/README.md

 If you forked the Repo, please activate the Github-Actions in the "Actions"-Tad, then your own credentials are used.

 Maybe all these steps are not necessary at all.
 Let's see...
+There is the possibility, that this can be circumvented by using the credentials of the main contributor